arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

 As results from <strong>America’s midterms</strong> rolled in, the Democrats appeared slight favourites to maintain [control of the Senate](https://te.arielherself.xyz/united-states/2022/11/09/the-democrats-have-done-better-than-expected).
-A crucial victory came when John Fetterman, a Democrat, flipped a Republican seat in Pennsylvania.
-Of the five seats still to declare, Republicans will need to win four of them to regain control of the chamber.
-The night had started badly for Joe Biden’s party when [J.D.
-Vance](https://te.arielherself.xyz/graphic-detail/2022/11/07/what-ohios-senate-race-campaign-says-about-america), a protégé of Donald Trump, secured a closely watched seat in Ohio.
+The close race in <strong>Georgia</strong> will go to a runoff in December, and could determine who takes control of the chamber.
+To gain a majority, Republicans will need to win four of the five seats yet to be declared.
 The House of Representatives looks likely to flip from the Democrats to the Republicans, but there is [no sign](https://te.arielherself.xyz/graphic-detail/2022/11/09/a-disappointing-showing-for-the-republicans-in-the-midterms) of the “red wave” many predicted.

 Many Americans are also choosing their <strong>states’ governors</strong>: in Florida the Republican incumbent, Ron DeSantis (an [heir, or perhaps a rival](https://te.arielherself.xyz/united-states/2021/07/24/the-rise-of-ron-desantis), to Mr Trump), easily held on for a second term.
 Greg Abbott, the Republican [incumbent in Texas](https://te.arielherself.xyz/united-states/2022/09/15/a-grassroots-group-is-channelling-public-frustration-in-texas), fended off a challenge from Beto O’Rourke and Brian Kemp, Georgia’s Republican governor, defeated [Stacey Abrams](https://te.arielherself.xyz/by-invitation/2022/10/10/a-conversation-with-stacey-abrams), another hopeful star of the Democratic Party.
 In Pennsylvania Josh Shapiro, a Democrat, saw off Doug Mastriano, a 2020 election-denier.
 Maura Healey reclaimed Massachusetts for the Democrats and Kathy Hochul held on to New York state.